 The factors used to determine your credit score in Canada and the U.S. are exactly the same.

-Main differences between credit score in Canada vs the US
+Main differences between credit reports in Canada vs the US

 The main difference between both countries is that Canada uses an additional rating system.